 If you commit to using your I-bonds to fund certain educational endeavors, you may avoid federal taxation on your earnings.
 To do so, you must prove that you were at least 24 years old when you purchased the bonds and that you spent said earnings on qualifying educational expenses for yourself, your dependents, or your spouse.
 These typically include:

 - Tuition costs for any courses required for a specific degree or certification

 - Costs related to certain prerequisite, supplemental or laboratory courses

 These tax benefits typically don’t extend to the cost of textbooks, activity fees, room and board expenses, athletics, and other nonessential expenses.

 Disadvantages of Series I Savings Bonds

 1. Annual Purchase Limits

 If you’re hoping to move your life savings into a more conservative type of security, you’ll have to look elsewhere.
 For individual holders, the Treasury Department limits electronic I-bond purchases to $10,000 per year, and paper purchases to just half that.
 It adds up to a grand total of $15,000 per year.
-If you earn good money and can save a decent amount of it each year, this is probably enough to serve as a sizable but not disproportionate slice of your portfolio.
+If you earn good money and can save a decent amount of it each year, this is probably enough to serve as a sizable but not overwhelming slice of your portfolio.

 By comparison, the feds cap a single individual’s purchases of electronic TIPS – Treasury Inflation-Protected Securities, which accrue interest at a fixed rate that typically exceeds the rate of inflation – are capped at $5 million per auction.
-This upper limit is obviously out of reach for rank-and-file investors, but the distance between $10,000 and $5 million is great.
-A virtually unlimited purchasing cap may have its uses for savers who can afford to sock away more than $10,o00 per year.
+This upper limit is obviously out of reach for regular folks, but the distance between $10,000 and $5 million is great.
+Even a $50,000 or $75,000 cap would help well-off but not truly “rich” people.